Elite (TV series): Development and themes

 The internal structure of the show uses flash-forwards to advance the plot and the mystery, which Variety compared to that of Big Little Lies.
 When speaking of the innovation in the second season, co-creator Darío Madrona said that they "wanted to keep the fast-forward formula as a staple of the series, but at the same time be different".
 Madrona said: "In the first season, we were conscious that we were making a series for Netflix, and tried to put everything into it [...]
 For season 2, we thought that we had the opportunity to explore the characters and the new ones as well.
 But it was an instinctive decision."
 Variety wrote that the second season, therefore, may be similar to Stranger Things season 3 in the way it compares to its more plot-driven predecessor seasons and how it "drives deeper into [the characters'] interaction, in continued coming of age narratives which are deeply inflected by class and economics".
 The production values and costs were also raised for season 2 to allow the creators more freedom.

 The character Cayetana (Georgina Amorós), introduced in season 2, is said to tackle the topic of appearances being everything–a theme of the series–from a different angle.
 She is a social media influencer and, according to Amorós, "isn't at all what she seems".
 Social media is another theme examined in season 2, with Darío Madrona and actress Mina El Hammani commenting on how it gives a perception of someone being good if people like who they are on the Internet, which can be dangerous.

 On 29 August 2019, it was reported that the series was renewed for a third season, before the second season had aired.
-The third season's logo has been stylized as "ELIT3".
+The third season's logo was stylized as "ELIT3".
 The third season premiered on 13 March 2020.

 On 20 January 2020, it was announced that the series had been renewed for a fourth and fifth season.

 On 22 May 2020, Netflix officially announced the show's renewal for the fourth season, which was already in development.
 The fifth season was confirmed on 25 February 2021, before the release of the fourth season.
 The fourth season premiered on 18 June 2021.

 On 28 October 2021, Netflix officially announced the renewal for the sixth season of the show.

-On 24 October 2022, it was announced that Netflix renewed the series for a seventh season, with a returning cast member from season 1-5 coming back.
+On 24 October 2022, it was announced that Netflix renewed the series for a seventh season, with Omar Ayuso returning.

+On 19 July 2023, the series was renewed for an eighth season, which was later confirmed by Netflix to be the final season of the show on October 18.